 The BuildLAB is a venture launched by The Department of Building Construction and the Myers-Lawson School of Construction at Virginia Tech.
 Established in 2013, the lab's goal is to serve Virginia Tech's "Hands-on Minds-on" philosophy of applied learning by fostering a supportive environment for innovation of all kinds.

 The BuildLAB's emphasis is placed on a goal of discovery rather than the direct purpose, based on the notion that the most interesting and impactful discoveries come from trial and error, attempts of new things, curiosity, and serendipity.
-The lab features a more or less complete hodge-podge of equipment and tools with a material focus on wood and composites to support this approach.
+The lab features a more or less complete range of equipment and tools with a material focus on wood and composites to support this approach.
 Also, the lab features a substantial component of computer-controlled machines in the vein of the 'Fab-Lab' concept.
 Our goal is to make anything out of anything from small to large and from personal to universal.

 The student-led team running the day-to-day needs in the space has set lofty goals and had allowed their best instincts to drive the approach to manage the BuildLAB.
-The use will ultimately dictate the facility's development and adaptation to suit our Virginia Tech community's broader goals.
-To that end, we'd like to invite users, visitors (who will hopefully become users), and other interested parties to visit and contribute.
+The use of the lab ultimately dictates the facility's development and adaptation to suit our Virginia Tech community's broader goals.
+To that end, the lab crew likes to invite users, visitors (who will hopefully become users), and other interested parties to visit and contribute.

 All users are required to have proper training through the Environmental Health and Safety website.